ksheahen/First-Value-in-Array/README.md

-# Assembly: First Value in an Array
+# First Value in an Array

 An assembly program displaying the first value in an array.